-Pressing Enter again creates a new list entry at the same level as the previous one.

 To promote a list entry (move it to the left), press Shift+Tab or click the Promote (left arrow) icon on the Text Formatting toolbar or use the keyboard shortcut Alt+Shift+Left.
 The list entry moves to the left and is indented at the next higher level.

-Pressing Enter again creates a new list entry at the same level as the previous one.
+To create a new list entry at the same level as the previous one, press Enter again.

 In the AutoLayout text boxes, promoting or demoting an item in the list corresponds to applying a different outline style.
 The second outline level corresponds to Outline 2 style, the third outline level to Outline 3 style, and so on.
 A change in level and style produces other changes, for example, to font size, bullet type, and so on.